MARKANTONY04/project3_django/README.md

-The people booking user story has been met as on the reservation page there is an option for users to book 1 or more people to dine in this restaurant.
+The people booking user story has been met as on the reservation page there is an option for users to book 1 or more people to dine in this restaurant with CRUD functionality.